 However, carpet flooring isn’t the most sustainable.
 Not only is carpet largely made from synthetic fibers, which can be harmful to the environment, but it’s also fairly easy to stain.

 Hardwood flooring, like carpet flooring, is a family favorite.
-It’s especially popular among younger homeowners and with good reason.
+It’s prevalent among younger homeowners and with good reason.

 Hardwood floors are more eco-friendly than carpeting because hardwood flooring can be refinished and can last up to 50 years.
 They also don’t hold onto dirt, dander, and debris the same way that carpeting does.